How much is the prize worth?

 The previous winners can be found here.

-All applicants of the Desmond Elliott Prize 2021 will be notified of their outcome by the end of April 2021.
-The date of the shortlist announcement will be confirmed shortly.
+All applicants of the Desmond Elliott Prize 2022 will be notified of their outcome by the end of April 2022.

 The National Centre for Writing (NCW) celebrates and explores the artistic and social power of creative writing and literary translation.
 With an on-going programme of innovative collaborations NCW engages writers, literary translators and readers, in-person and online, through projects that support new voices and new stories, and respond to the rapidly changing world of writing.
 NCW is based at the historic Dragon Hall in Norwich, England’s first UNESCO City of Literature, delivering programmes on local, regional, national and international platforms.
 Explore our free resources for writers